netdata/developer-relations/engagement-handbook.md

 > Community Relations are 80% Acknowledging an issue and 20% fixing it.

+# Disclaimer

+This is a **live** document.
+Expect it to change constantly as we enrich it with feedback and insights from the team.

+If you have an idea/suggestion/piece of feedback, simply open an issue!

 # Introduction

 Netdata started as an open-source project back in 2016 and since then we have only gone upwards.
 Community and open-source are in our DNA, having amassed a community of loyal fans that no money can buy.